 What is it about the 25th of April?

 Well, first of all, the 25th of April is a public holiday.
 It’s the day of the liberation.
-In 1945, on the 25th of April, the North Italian National Liberation Committee CLNAI declared the final and total uprising against the German occupiers and around that time the occupied territory in the north was freed, Venice was liberated the 28th.
+In 1945, on the 25th of April, the North Italian National Liberation Committee CLNAI declared the final and total uprising against the German occupiers, and around that time the occupied territory in the north was freed, Venice was liberated on the 28th.